In 2017, most US Americans checked their phones every 12 minutes. 10% of them did it every 4 minutes.

 When making a purchasing decision, people will choose the brand they recognise over the best-priced or best-quality product.
 That means you need brand exposure.
 Customers should be seeing your brand on a regular basis.

 Banner ads will help with this.
 They are a low-investment channel that increases brand exposure, helping potential customers to recognise and remember your name when they want to invest in your products.
-They work with your social media projects, blog posts, and sponsored content to make your entire marketing campaign more effective.
+They work alongside your social media projects, blog posts, and sponsored content to make your entire marketing campaign more effective.

 Discover more ways that banner ads help marketing campaigns here.